seanhawkridge/checkout-test/README.md

 I then refactored out the very specific promotions, and replaced them with two generic promotion objects - MultipleItemsPromotion and PercentagePromotion - which perform the same function but can be passed arguments to vary the amounts/items being promoted.

+Finally, I moved the logic from Subtotal and PriceFormatter back in to the Checkout object, since they both seemed to contain too little logic to warrant their own objects.

 ## Assumptions

 * Items can be scanned in any order